ndcampbell/ExPostFacto/README.md

 ## To Do:

-- Flesh out frontend skeleton
-- Define Database scheme
-- Write the entire backend
+- Add team and board creation pages and logic
+- Add ability to define the columns on a board
-- Basically everything
+- Add authentication